mrkamel/run_after_commit/README.md

 # RunAfterCommit

-Run code in an ActiveRecord model after it is committed
+Run code in an ActiveRecord model after it is committed.
+Requires ActiveRecord 4.x+

 ## Installation